 My father was a successful, highly respected hospital and health system CEO.
 What I noticed is that he treated everybody the same.
 From elite physicians and board members to front-line workers in the cafeteria and patient care units.

 He believed the best way to lead was as a servant and steward.
 But he seemed perpetually frustrated by incompetent marketers, who seemed oblivious to the hospital’s limited financial resources and obligations as a community institution.

-So to avoid becoming one of these clueless marketers, I earned a degree in literature, studied psychology and learned marketing skill by skill in the field with a few early-stage healthcare firms.
+So to avoid becoming one of these clueless marketers chasing the next pretty ad campaign, I earned a degree in literature, studied psychology and learned marketing skill by skill in the field with a few early-stage healthcare firms.

-I poured over the teachings of leaders like Tom Peters, Anita Roddick, Theodore Levitt, Faith Popcorn and Regis McKenna.
+I poured over the teachings of thought leaders like Tom Peters, Robert Townsend, Anita Roddick, Theodore Levitt and Regis McKenna.
 I honed my leadership and strategy chops as head of planning and marketing with a two-hospital health system.
-Then I decided to challenge everything I thought I knew about marketing by going out on my own.
-In 2008.
-At the beginning of the Great Recession.
+Then I decided to challenge everything I thought I knew about marketing by going out on my own — at the beginning of the Great Recession.
 Talk about lessons learned!

-I’m privileged to serve as the corporate vice president of marketing for the national staffing, search and technology enterprise, Jackson Healthcare.
+I’m privileged to serve as the corporate vice president of marketing for the national staffing and technology enterprise, Jackson Healthcare.
 I played a lead role in creating and launching the Hospital Charitable Services Awards, a national program that honors innovative hospital programs that serve the underserved in their community.
-And I serve as an advisor to Jackson’s operating companies, as well as support the strategy and scale-up of its new companies.
+And I serve as an advisor to Jackson’s operating companies, as well as supporting the scale-up of its new companies.